 The otoliths and tissue samples of recovered tagged fish DO NOT become part of the market sample and should be placed in a tag envelope.
-The tag should be placed in a separate envelope from the otoliths and tissue sample to prevent damage.
+Wire tags should be placed in the envelope with the otoliths and tissue sample (PAT tags are too large to fit in the tag envelope).

-2.3 Data to be obtained
+2.2 Data to be obtained

-The numbered items, in this section, refer to items on the tag redemption envelope (see Figure 2.5).
+The numbered items in this section refer to items on the tag redemption envelope (see Figure 2.3).
 The envelopes are to be filled out and must be legible.

-Figure 2.5.
+Figure 2.3.
 Tag redemption envelope

-- 1. TAG NUMBER: Number on the tag.
-If the Pacific halibut is from a double-tagging PIT experiment, record the wire tag number and note whether or not the PIT tag was recovered. - 2.
-TAG TYPE: Single digit or one letter code (capitalized).
-See Table 2.1:
+1. TAG NUMBER: Number on the tag.
+If the Pacific halibut is from a double-tagging PIT experiment, record the wire tag number and note whether or not the PIT tag was recovered.

+2. TAG TYPE: Single digit or one letter code (capitalized).
+See Table 9

-Table 2.1.
+Table 9.
 Tag types.